nhatsmrt/AlgorithmPractice/README.md

 You are free to use this repository as you see fit, but please do not use this to cheat on your homework; you will only do yourself a disservice.
 Appreciate the chance to practice! \
 Topics included:
 1. Basic Algorithms:
-  * Sorting, Comparator and Comparable: LC 75, LC 179
+  * Sorting, Comparator and Comparable: LC 75, LC 88, LC 179
   * Searching: LC 4 (Median of 2 Sorted Arrays), LC 34, LC 57, LC 153 (Min of Rotated Sorted Array), LC 162, LC 240 (2D Binary Search)
   * Backtracking: LC 39, LC 46, LC 51-52 (N-Queens), LC 139-140 (Word Break), LC 79 (2D String Search)
   * Divide and Conquer: LC 23